Closing Costs vs. Non-Allowable Fees on a VA Loan

 The bottom line

-Mortgage rates are competitively low right now, and they’re expected to remain this way throughout 2019.
+Mortgage rates are competitively low right now, but they’re expected to rise several times throughout this year alone.
 It’s a great time to purchase a home or refinance a mortgage to secure a lower rate.

-The VA home loan program is an affordable way for military servicemembers and veterans to achieve the dream of homeownership.
-Be sure to choose a lender who is in it for you, someone who can explain the VA loan’s non-allowable fees and your options for additional closing cost savings.
+The VA home loan program is an affordable way for military service members and veterans to achieve the dream of homeownership.
+Be sure to choose a lender who is in it for you, someone who can explain VA non-allowables and your options for additional closing cost savings.